-The participating team is required to design and build either a single or multiple autonomous robots to collect 15 objects in a competition arena.
-The objects consists of 7 yellow balls, 4 blue empty steel cans and 4 red boxes.
+The participating team is required to design and build either a single or multiple autonomous robots to collect 25 objects in a competition arena.
+The objects consist of 9 yellow balls, 7 blue empty steel cans and 9 red boxes.
 The collected objects are to be delivered to 3 different goal-containers according to their respective colours within 6 minutes.
 The objects are placed at the right section of the competition arena according to a pattern unknown to the robots.
 The competing robots either go through the tunnel that is 390mm in height or take a longer path to reach the object collecting area.

 The overall size of all participating robots must be less than 450mm (Length) x 450mm (Width) x 900mm (Height).
 The overall weight of all robots must be less than 20Kg.
 Each robot must have only one power on/off switch and one start/stop switch.
 The procedure to start the robot can be found in the Section 6.2, Competition Rules.
-All robots operate autonomously or they perform corporately among themselves.
+All robots operate autonomously or they perform corporately among themselves to achieve the task.